Demographics of Hong Kong: Language

 As a former British colony, Hong Kong has 2 official languages: English, and Chinese, although the specific variety of Chinese is not specified.
 The majority of the population uses Cantonese as their usual spoken language.
 However, due to Hong Kong's role as an international trade and finance hub, there are also a wide variety of minority groups speaking dozens of languages present in the territory.

 However, a very large proportion of the population in Hong Kong are able to communicate in multiple languages.
 The school system is separated into English-medium and Chinese-medium school, both of which teach English and Mandarin.

-Sex ratio

-According to The World Factbook in 2013, the Hong Kong population was divided into the following male/female ratios: